getnikola/nikola/docs/manual.rst

     If you create a site using (for example) WordPress, what happens when WordPress releases a new version?
 You have to update your WordPress.
 That is not optional, because of security and support issues.
-If I release a new version of Nikola, and you don't update, *nothing* happens.
+If I release a new version of Nikola, and you don’t update, *nothing* happens.
 You can continue to use the version you have now forever, no problems.

     Also, in the longer term, the very foundations of dynamic sites shift.
 Can you still deploy a blog software based on Django 0.96?
 What happens when your host stops supporting the PHP version you rely on?
 And so on.

-    You may say those are long term issues, or that they won't matter for years.
+    You may say those are long term issues, or that they won’t matter for years.
 Well, I believe things should work forever, or as close to it as we can make them.
     Nikola's static output and its input files will work as long as you can install Python 3.8 or newer under Linux, Windows, or macOS and can find a server